 The Cost of Study:

-The total cost for the award of the LLM in Chinese and Comparative law is RMB 87,000, covering the minimum courses (or equivalent) for 26 credits and an LLM dissertation.
+The total cost for the award of the LLM in International law is RMB 87,000, covering the minimum courses (or equivalent) for 26 credits and an LLM dissertation.

 Accommodation and Facilities:

-*There are new dormitories available for students.
-They are shared with two per room with private bathroom.
-This is at a subsidised rate of 1000 RMB per year.
-The spaces are not guaranteed and students need to put in a request in order to apply for the accommodation.
+There are new dormitories available for students.
+They are shared with two per room with shared bathroom on each floor.
+This is at a subsidised rate of 900 RMB per year, or 450 RMB per semester.
 The program will also help students to make private housing arrangements in a number of places near the University by introducing rental agencies.
 Please contact us for details.

 Internet connection is available on campus.
 The CUPL library has a small collection of books in English.
 The program is also building up a small collection of English publications on Chinese law.
 Access to electronic databases including LexisNexis, Westlaw and Isinolaw (database in English on Chinese law) are available on campus.